 An area to keep an eye on is the continued emergence of partnerships with third-party businesses that will leverage the hardware and AI to engage with users in new ways and will bring advertising dollars as well as new ways to use the devices.
 The key for these companies is to make these interfaces indispensable, and the way to do that is to open them up for a wide range of services and new ways of integrating technology into the everyday lives of consumers

 One way that technology is used every day is the myriad of selfies and other pictures that capture the mundane as well as the most amazing experiences.
 The messaging app company Snap has even seen the value of going beyond just the software by producing their Spectacles, sunglasses that have a video camera built in that upload the day’s adventures directly to the Snapchat.
-Although largely seen as a stunt this move into the hardware race is sure to spin-off ideas and possibly signal a more substantial investment, included if rumours are to be believed, on drone platforms.
+Although largely seen as a stunt this move into the hardware race is sure to spin-off ideas and possibly signal a more substantial investment, included if rumors are to be believed, on drone platforms.

 It is clear with the big companies like Google and Amazon, that hardware is not their primary business, and therefore they have the capital to test, develop and discover the best way to connect the software to the consumer.
 As they do, we are witnessing the birth and growth of new technologies that were until now the stuff of Science Fiction.

-Orginal Source Verdict
+Original Source Verdict